Graduate Reading Group

 The Graduate Reading Group group meets for lunch three times over the course of the semester to discuss a book on teaching.

-Join the Reading Group
+About the Graduate Reading Group

 Each semester, the Center for Excellence in Teaching and Learning sponsors a Graduate Reading Group.
 The group meets three to four times over the course of the semester to discuss the chosen book.
 We'll provide the book and the lunch; you come with thoughts and questions.